emilioforrer/haml_coffee_assets/README.md

 end
 ```

-And require the `hamlcoffee.js` in your `application.js.coffee`, so you get the escaping and global context functionality.
+And require the `hamlcoffee.js` in your `app/assets/javascripts/application.js.coffee`:

 ```coffeescript
 #= require hamlcoffee
 ```

+This provides the default escaping and the global context functions.
+Read more about it in the configuration section
+below.

 ### JavaScript runtimes